liukidar/pcx/README.md

 When running a Jupyter Notebook it will prompt you to select an environment.
 Select Python Environments -> Python 3.10 (any of them, as they are the same).

+**Important notes**:
+1. You are not supposed to modify the `docker/Dockerfile` unless you perfectly know what you are doing and why.
+1. You are not supposed to run the docker container directly.
+The Dev Containers extension will do this for you.
+If you think you need to `docker run -it` then something is really wrong.
+1. Use `poetry` to add a python package to the environment: `poetry add --group dev [package]`.
+The `--group dev` part should be omitted if this package is needed for the core `pcax` code.
+Try not to install packages with `pip`.
+1. After you `poetry add` something please re-install jax by running: `pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html`.
+1. Please update your docker to >>20.10.9.
+[This image is known not to work with docker <= 20.10.9](https://stackoverflow.com/questions/71941032/why-i-cannot-run-apt-update-inside-a-fresh-ubuntu22-04).
+It failes with the following message: `E: Problem executing scripts APT::Update::Post-Invoke 'rm -f /var/cache/apt/archives/*.deb /var/cache/apt/archives/partial/*.deb /var/cache/apt/*.bin || true'`.
-Note that sometimes Pylance fails to start because it depends on the Python extension that starts later.
+1. Sometimes Pylance fails to start because it depends on the Python extension that starts later.
 In this case, just reload the window by running the `Developer: Reload window` command.

 ## Install